 About Jane

-Jane is a judge for the Laurie Lee Writing Prize, set up by Jessy Lee and Katie Fforde.
+Jane is a judge for the Laurie Lee Prize for Writing, set up by Jessy Lee and Katie Fforde.
+She writes full time and lives in Gloucestershire.

 Jane Bailey Author